In this post, I’ll show you how to easily fix your 404 error pages in WordPress using free tools.

 If you have the Redirection plugin already installed on your WordPress site, you’re ready to roll.

-If you haven’t got this installed yet, get it installed!
+If you haven’t got this installed yet, then download it and get it installed!

 OK, let’s begin.